The Procedural Semantics Gap in Structured CTI: A Measurement-Driven STIX Analysis for APT Emulation: Background

-Separating conceptual layers, we have: \attack{} as the ontology of adversary behavior; \stix{} as the serialization language adopted to publish this ontology; and the specific bundle (e.g., the Enterprise \attack{} bundle) as one among several \stix{} repositories in the CTI ecosystem.
-In \attack{}, each technique or sub-technique is represented by an \texttt{attack-pattern} object, with structured fields for description, kill chain phases, external references, and tactic mappings.
-These techniques, mapped directly to \texttt{attack-pattern}, form the primary abstraction for structuring behavioral information extracted from reports and threat databases~\cite{10117505}.
-Extraction pipelines treat these objects as building blocks, aligning narrative texts with standardized technique identifiers~\cite{10117505,savat2021extractor,marvin2025sokttp}, thereby making them central to constructing technique-level traces and mapping high-level descriptions to \attack{} semantics.
+These conceptual layers serve distinct roles. \attack{} defines the ontology of adversary behavior; \stix{} provides the serialization language; and the Enterprise bundle is one specific \stix{} export within the broader CTI ecosystem.
+In \attack{}, each technique or sub-technique is represented by an attack-pattern object with fields such as description, kill-chain phases, external references, and tactic mappings.
+These objects are the primary building blocks used by extraction pipelines to align narrative reports with standardized technique identifiers~\cite{10117505,savat2021extractor,marvin2025sokttp}.

 Objects of type \texttt{campaign} represent specific operations attributed to a threat actor.
-They generally encode time windows, objectives, targeted sectors, and a subset of associated techniques, malware, or tools.
+They typically encode time windows, objectives, targeted sectors, and a subset of associated techniques, malware, or tools.
 In practice, however, CTI feeds rarely enumerate all steps, prerequisites, or action sequences.
-Threat reports frequently omit steps, merge distinct phases, or present only fragments of the intrusion~\cite{savat2021extractor}; large-scale measurements report inconsistent field usage, missing attributes, and heterogeneous reporting practices across providers~\cite{jin2024sharing}.
+Threat reports often omit steps, merge phases, or present only fragments of the intrusion~\cite{savat2021extractor}, and large-scale studies report inconsistent field usage and heterogeneous practices across providers~\cite{jin2024sharing}.
 As a result, campaigns encoded in \stix{} tend to lack the procedural specificity required for direct replay.

-\texttt{intrusion-set} objects aggregate long-term persistent behaviors of a threat group over multiple campaigns, including commonly used malware, techniques, infrastructure, and motivations~\cite{abdulellah2021atlas}.
-In open \stix{} collections, campaigns are linked to intrusion sets via \texttt{relationship} objects that encode attribution, tool usage, or technique associations.
-This modeling reflects how CTI providers conceptualize APTs: \emph{intrusion sets} capture the persistent adversary profile, while \emph{campaigns} represent concrete operational instances.
-Studies on detection rules and \attack{} annotations show that even relatively stable actor or technique categories are inconsistently labeled across vendors, which reduces interoperability~\cite{vermeer2022evolution}.
+Objects of type \texttt{intrusion-set} aggregate the longer-term behavior of a threat group across multiple campaigns, including commonly used malware, techniques, infrastructure, and motivations~\cite{abdulellah2021atlas}.
+In open \stix{} collections, campaigns are linked to intrusion sets via \texttt{relationship} objects that encode associations with attribution, tool usage, or techniques.
+This modeling reflects a common CTI distinction: \emph{intrusion sets} capture the persistent adversary profile, while \emph{campaigns} represent concrete operational instances.
+Even so, actor and technique labels remain inconsistent across vendors, which reduces interoperability~\cite{vermeer2022evolution}.